 Nexus25 - Shaping Multilateralism

-In order to achieve these results, a series of research and policy papers on the complex crisis scenarios will be produced throughout the course of the project.
-The publications will feed into and be enriched by several rounds of discussions among institutional and non-institutional stakeholders from the relevant policy and research communities spanning the areas of security and foreign policy, diplomacy, sustainable development, climate and migration.
+In order to achieve these results, a series of research and policy papers on the complex crisis scenarios have been produced throughout the course of the project.
+The publications are being fed into and enriched by several rounds of discussions among institutional and non-institutional stakeholders from the relevant policy and research communities spanning the areas of security and foreign policy, diplomacy, sustainable development, climate and migration.
 Through dissemination activities and public events, the project also aims to reach out to a wider range of stakeholders.

-The research team involved in the NEXUS25 project consists of Luca Barana, Research Fellow at IAI; Margherita Bianchi, Head of the "Energy, Climate & Resources Programme" at IAI; Francesco Iacoella, Research Fellow at IAI; Asli Selin Okyay, Senior Research Fellow at IAI; Megan Roberts, Director of Policy Planning at UNF; Michael Werz, Scientific Advisor at IAI and Senior Fellow at Center for American Progress; and Thin Lei Win, food security correspondent and founder of Thin Ink.
+The research team involved in the NEXUS25 project consists of Luca Barana, Research Fellow at IAI; Margherita Bianchi, Head of the "Energy, Climate & Resources Programme" at IAI; Luca Cinciripini, Research Fellow at IAI; Asli Selin Okyay, Senior Research Fellow at IAI; Michael Werz, Scientific Advisor at IAI and Senior Fellow at Center for American Progress; and Thin Lei Win, food security correspondent and founder of Thin Ink.

 Responding to complex crises: discussing NEXUS challenges in the Sahelleggi tutto

 Complex Crises and the World Bank Evolution Roadmapleggi tutto